Frequently Asked Questions

 The 27 weeks of elective clerkships are strategically chosen on an individual basis to strengthen students’ skills and visibility within specialties or geographies of specific interests for their postgraduate education (residency).

 As is the case with any medical school, the students are busy.
-While the students are bright and competitive, the stereotype of the cutthroat medical student is largely absent at Trinity.
+However, while students are bright and competitive, the stereotype of the cutthroat medical student is largely absent at Trinity.
 This is by design.
 Trinity’s small class size and supportive atmosphere is cultivated to create a safe, distraction-free environment where students can meet their full potential as future doctors.

-Trinity’s small class sizes also mean students aren’t just building knowledge – they are building friendships.
+Trinity’s small class sizes also mean students aren’t just building knowledge—they are building friendships.
 Building strong and lasting friendships is impossible at most medical schools, where students are in a sea of hundreds.
-Trinity is proud to provide a setting where students can build friendships and benefit from the constant support only close peer groups provide.
+Trinity is proud to provide a setting where students can build lasting relationships and benefit from the constant support only close peer groups provide.

 Although the majority of students’ time is focused on their studies, St. Vincent provides a beautiful, tropical background with ecotourism opportunities, beautiful beaches, and wonderfully welcoming people.
 There are many opportunities to explore the island, participate in group activities, and relax between exams.